evandesantola/cutThePolitics/_posts/2018-2-16-MilestoneReport2.md

 [Link to PDF](/files/MilestoneReport2.pdf)

-Below are some images of Carto3F segmentation on PA:
+Below is the first image resulting from Carto3F segmentation on PA's 2010 dataset:

 ![PA first cut with low-degrees of refinement and high tolerances](/images/PANaive.png){:class="img-responsive"}